Cold War 2 (film)

-Cold War 2 is a 2016 Hong Kong-Chinese police procedural action thriller film written and directed by Longman Leung and Sunny Luk.
-The film is a sequel to the 2012 box office hit, Cold War, and stars returning cast members Aaron Kwok, Tony Leung, Charlie Young, Eddie Peng, Aarif Rahman and Ma Yili, joined by new cast members Chow Yun-fat, Janice Man, Tony Yang and Bibi Zhou.
+Cold War 2 is a 2016 police procedural action thriller film written and directed by Longman Leung and Sunny Luk.
+A Hong Kong-Chinese co-production, the film is a sequel to the 2012 box office hit, Cold War, and stars returning cast members Aaron Kwok, Tony Leung, Charlie Young, Eddie Peng, Aarif Rahman and Ma Yili, joined by new cast members Chow Yun-fat, Janice Man, Tony Yang and Bibi Zhou.
 Cold War 2 was released on 8 July 2016 in 2D, 3D and IMAX 3D.

+It will be followed by two prequels, Cold War 1994 and Cold War 1995.

 Plot

-The Hong Kong Police Force holds a funeral for two Senior Assistant Commissioners killed during the previous film.
+In early 2016, one to two months after the events of the "Cold War" operation, The Hong Kong Police Force holds a funeral for two Senior Assistant Commissioners (Note: Identified as senior assistant commander and Albert Kwong (Gordon Lam) and superintendent Vincent Tsui (Chin Kar-lok).) killed previously.
 Shortly after, Commissioner Sean Lau receives a call from one of the culprits behind the theft of the police van.
 He is told that his wife has been kidnapped and that he must release Joe Lee for her to survive.
 Lau overrides standard procedure to transfer Joe out of prison, and is told by the kidnapper to bring Joe to the metro station.
 There, Joe is able to escape with the aid of several accomplices, one of whom sets off a bomb.
 The culprits leave Lau's wife alive at their hideout.

 Lau's actions are criticized by the media and by numerous politicians, leading to a public inquiry.
-Fearing that the police have been infiltrated, Lau privately requests Billy Cheung, an ICAC Principal Investigator who assisted him in the previous movie, to form a separate squad independent of the police, so they can track down the culprits.
-Meanwhile, MB Lee, a deputy police commissioner who is about to retire, is confronted by his fugitive son along with Peter Choi (Chang Kuo-chu), a former police commissioner and MB Lee's mentor who is now manipulating politics behind the scenes.
-Choi is revealed as the mastermind behind the troubles of the previous film, and his current goal is to remove Lau, who is not a member of his ring, and to place his own followers into positions of power during the next election.
-Choi has formed a militant band consisting of former police officers who were expelled or faked their own deaths.
+Fearing that the police have been infiltrated, Lau privately requests Billy Cheung, an ICAC Principal Investigator who assisted him previously, to form a separate squad independent of the police in order to track the culprits.
+Meanwhile, MB Lee, the deputy police commissioner approaching retirement, is confronted by his fugitive son along with Peter Choi, a former police commissioner and Lee's former mentor who is now manipulating politics behind the scenes.
+Choi is revealed as the mastermind behind the troubles of the EU police van disappearance, and his current goal is to remove Lau, who is not a member of his ring, and to place his own followers into positions of power during the next election.
+Choi has formed a militant band consisting of former police officers who were expelled or faked their own deaths, who had helped Lee take the fall for an operation he led in 1995.
 He promises Lee not only the position of commissioner, but also of security secretary later on, upon which Lee gives into temptation and help his son.
+Despite this, Lee tries to convince Joe to leave Choi's team for his safety.